 - a.
 Rooms will be blocked at Best Western hotels if they are in the area of the BC Championship.
 If no Best Western is in the area, a hotel room block will be set up by Curl BC; you will need to call the hotel to make your reservations.
 Information will be provided to all teams. - b.
 Curl BC will award a minimum of \$500 prize for 1st place in all BC Championship events.
-Prize money for all BC Championships will be based on the number of entries each category receives as outlined in section 1.
+Prize money for all BC Championships will be based on the number of entries each category receives.